ani-memes/AMII/README.md

 `Tools | AMII Options | Syncronize Assets`

 Did you ask to have a new asset added?
-Well you can start using that asset right away using this action.
+Well you can start using that asset right away, using this action.
 This updates your local lists of available assets to be the most current.

 **Auto-Sync**: AMII is programmed to automatically update once every day,